QwErTy10px/QwErTy10px/README.md

  Hi, I’m @QwErTy10px
- I’m interested in gamde
+ I’m interested in gamdev
  How to reach me insta(nivedh_drivedh)